Melancholy Mondays

 More on this later!
 I’m working on my one page synopsis now in preparation for finding the perfect publisher!

-3 replies on “Melancholy Mondays”
+3 responses to “Melancholy Mondays”

 I enjoyed this glimpse into the school of today, Laurel.